 The praises for Memento include the film’s main plot and the performances from start to finish.
 As a plot, I’ve never seen a movie like this.
 Memento is loaded with consistent and numerous twists and turns.
 Once you begin watching Leonard unravel one mystery, viewers will find themselves hooked to know the truth and will be shocked as Leonard makes discoveries about his past.

-As far as performances go, this is my favourite movie from the actor Guy Pearce (playing Leonard).
+As far as performances go, this is my favourite movie by the actor Guy Pearce (playing Leonard).
 The actor is convincing, and it’s straightforward for viewers to sympathise with Leonard’s condition and cheer him on to find the whole truth as to what happened to him and his wife.
-Supporting cast includes Carrie-Ann Moss & Joe Pantoliano, both who are also incredibly solid and impacting.
+The supporting cast includes Carrie-Ann Moss & Joe Pantoliano, both of who are also incredibly solid and impacting.

 With good thrills, you need an excellent, suspenseful soundtrack and Memento has a great one.
 Don’t get me wrong, the soundtrack is very faint and sometimes essential, but it’s very effective.
 Eerie music being played as Leonard does the simplest things kept me on the edge of my seat wondering what’s going to happen next.